uncleeugene/reloopbeatmix/README.md

 ## Functions implemented

 All, except sampler controls.
-There are several changes in comparsion to what manufaturer had in mind when creating the device.
-Here's the list of things:
+There are several changes in comparsion to what manufaturer had in mind.
+Here's the list:

 1. Scratch toggle buttons on the controller are confusing.
 There's no problem with buttons itself but LEDs are controlled by hardware itself.
 There is a way to catch button click, but i didn't find the way to control LEDs, so it seems impossible to make these LEDs correspond correctly with current mode of operation.
 So i just gave up on these buttons.
 Instead, scratch mode switched and indicated with Shift-Load buttons which lights i could actually toggle.
 2. Second jog mode buttons (w search icon) have a function.
 Those make jogs four times more sensitive when enabled.
 This does not affect scratch, mut makes search and tempo correction much faster.